 (e) Termination of Representation.

-(1) Unless otherwise directed by the trial court or extended by an agreement between counsel and a defendant, counsel's representation of a defendant, whether retained or appointed, shall terminate at the conclusion of trial court proceedings and after a final determination of restitution.
-Trial court proceedingsshall conclude at the point in time:
+(1) Unless otherwise directed by the trial court or extended by an agreement between counsel and a defendant, counsel's representation of a defendant, whether retained or appointed, shall terminate when trial court proceedings have concluded.
+Trial court proceedings “have concluded” when restitution, if applicable, is finally determined and at the point in time:

 (I) When dismissal is granted by the court and no timely appeal has been filed;

-(II) When an order enters granting a deferred prosecution, deferred sentence, or probation;
+(II) When the parties have entered into an agreement for pretrial diversion or when an order enters granting a deferred sentence or probation if no sentence to incarceration is imposed;

 (III) After a sentence to incarceration is imposed upon conviction when no motion has been timely filed pursuant to Crim P. 35(b) or such motion so filed is ruled on; or

-(IV) When a notice of appeal is filed by the defendant.
+(IV) When a timely notice of appeal is filed by the defendant.

-(2) At the time a deferred prosecution or deferred sentence is granted or at the time sentence is imposed upon conviction, the court shall inform the defendants when representation shall terminate.
+(2) At the time a pretrial diversion order is entered or deferred sentence is granted or at the time sentence is imposed upon conviction, the court shall inform the defendants when representation shall terminate.

 New Business